kunalevicshukla11/WebSter-23/README.md

 -Warden can Resolve the complaints sent by students .

 -Accountant can Add expenses about the hostel in the portal .
--Accountant can also get detailed analysis for the expenses or income using charts/graphs (Table and chart data for Weekly , Monthly and Yearly) .
+-Accountant can also get detailed analysis for the expenses or income using charts/graphs (Table and chart data for Weekly , Monthly andYearly) .
 -Accountant can also track on the money spent for items .

-Technologies Used :
+⭐Technologies Used :

-Front-End : JavaScript , ReactJS , CSS , Tailwind CSS
+-Front-End : JavaScript , ReactJS , CSS , Tailwind CSS
-Back-End :ExpressJS , NodeJs
+-Back-End :ExpressJS , NodeJs
-Database :MongoDB
+-Database :MongoDB
-Developer tools : npm , git
+-Developer tools : npm , git

-To test it on your device :
+⭐To test it on your device :

  You should have NodeJs and mongodb already.